Curtains vs Blinds: Which is best for your windows?

 - Do not place a child’s cot, bed, playpen or highchair near a window

 - Anchor continuous-loop cords to the wall

 Remember for the safety of small children, any pull cords should be out of the reach of a child yet long enough to allow full operation.

 In the great debate between Curtains vs Blinds, there’s no clear winner.
 Of course, blinds are more practice for bathrooms and kitchen.
 Curtains, on the other hand always seem to add a homey depth to living spaces and bedrooms.

 Before spending a lot of money, consider the design of the room, your need for privacy and when you typically use the space.
 For example, There’s no point adding heavy curtains in an office which is barely used or thin blinds in a kid bedroom.

-Don’t let your budget weight too heavily on your decision and try to keep install costs low with DIY.
+Don’t let your budget weight too heavily on your decision between curtains vs blinds, and try to keep install costs low with DIY.